-2.7 SUSPENSION & FINE COMPLIANCE
+2.7 Suspension & Fine Compliance

-2.7.1 It is the responsibility of the Team Representatives to uphold and enforce any suspensions and/or fines handed down by the league.

-2.7.2 If any player receives a Major, Match, Gross Misconduct, or Game Misconduct, they are always ejected from the game and the player should assume they are under indefinite suspension until notified by the league.
+- 2.7.1 It is the responsibility of the Team Representatives to uphold and enforce any suspensions and/or fines handed down by the league. - 2.7.2 If any player receives a Major, Match, Gross Misconduct, or Game Misconduct, they are always ejected from the game, and the player should assume they are under indefinite suspension until notified by the league.
 The player is immediately suspended from any team they play for in the league and may not reenter the bench area or ice surface for any reason during the end of a game.

-2.8 ARENA DAMAGE & PROPERTY
+2.8 ARENAS

-- 2.8.1 Any player, coach, manager, team official, or spectator tied to a specific team that causes damage or abusing a facility or facility employee in any shape or form may receive an indefinite suspension from the league and the team will be accountable for any repair cost. - 2.8.2 The league accepts no responsibility for lost, stolen, or damaged personal property.
+- 2.8.1 Any player, coach, manager, team official, or spectator tied to a specific team that causes damage or abuses a facility or facility employee in any shape or form may receive an indefinite suspension from the league and the team will be accountable for any repair cost. - 2.8.2 Teams are not to enter the ice until directed by WRHL Officials. - 2.8.3 The league accepts no responsibility for lost, stolen, or damaged personal property.